haproxytech/kubernetes-ingress/documentation/README.md

   - method uri: `check-http: "HEAD /"`
   - method uri version: `check-http: "HEAD / HTTP/1.1\r\nHost:\ www"`
 - Annotation: `check-interval` - interval between checks [`check` must be "true"]

+#### Cookie persistence

+- Configure sticky session via  cookie-based persistence.
+- Annotation: `cookie-persistence <string>` sets the name of the cookie to be used for sticky session.
+- More annotations to fine-tune cookie can be found in controller-annotations.go

+More information can be found in the official HAProxy [documentation](https://cbonte.github.io/haproxy-dconv/2.0/configuration.html#4-cookie)

 #### Ingress Class